tranthang0704/iPriceAssessment/README.md

 # iPrice Assessment
 This is a public repository for doing iPrice assessment

-Example command running in Windows 10
+Example command running on Windows 10

 ### Please install `php7` and `composer` since it is required for running this app
 ```